 The long-term impact of sleep deprivation on employees is real and tangible.
-It is estimated that 30% of employees sleep fewer than six hours a night.
-This accumulation of sleep debt can lead to less energy, poorer cognitive function, less productivity, and a decreased ability to cope with stress in the workplace.
+It is estimated that sleep problems cause 13% of work injuries.
+An accumulation of sleep debt can lead to:

-Fatigued workers contribute to on the job errors – the cost of which affects an organization’s performance, safety and bottom line.
+Fatigued workers contribute to on the job errors, affecting an organization’s performance, safety and bottom line.
 What are you doing to address fatigue in your workforce?

 Fatigue Science’s Readi™ Enterprise Suite gives workers and managers the tools to identify and reduce fatigue risks.
 With Readi, workers can self-manage their fatigue to build better sleep habits.
 An anonymized view of this data allows managers to plan high-risk work while maintaining worker privacy.

 Contact a member of our sales team to learn more about reducing the fatigue risks in your workplace.

 Interested in learning more about data-driven fatigue management?